gl051/engineering-leadership-journal/leadership/being-on-call.md

 ### Relay on your team for help

-Like for any fast-growing Company, it’s not reasonable to expect every engineer to know how every service works.
+Specially in a fast-growing Company, it’s not reasonable to expect every engineer to know how every service works.
 Not everyone is a dev-ops expert and certainly not everyone is familiar with every piece of software in the Company.
 This is where team culture plays a key role, you need to support each other as a team and help each other growing your strengths, overcome challenges, and learn new skills.
 The experiences you will gain while on-call will teach you how to design and build better software, how to communicate clearly, and how to be a more empathetic teammate.

 ### Bringing new engineers into the rotation